freedomotic/fd-developer-manual/docs/source/plugins/bind-things-state-to-web-services-data.rst

 2. Create an event to be listened by triggers
 ---------------------------------------------

-Instead if you want just to notify an event which is not directly related to object states you can do this way: Events are published by plugins on messaging channels.
+Instead if you just want to notify an event which is not directly related to the object's states, it can be done in the following way: Events are published by plugins on messaging channels.
 A series of useful events is predefined in Freedomotic but you can create your own or simply use the **GenericEvent** class.

 Every action in the real environment and every interaction with Freedomotic (eg: a click on the GUI) is mapped to an event.
-Events can be intercepted by triggers, and to a trigger you can assign one or more commands, changing at runtime the behavior of the system.
+Events can be intercepted by triggers, and you can assign one or more commands to a trigger, changing the behavior of the system at runtime.

 How to notify a generic event
 ------------------------------